sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 <p class="caption">(\#fig:unnamed-chunk-10)Normal Q-Q</p>
 </div>

-**Caution: The normal-QQ plot is useless when the target is count data (Poisson Regression) or binary (Logistic Regression or other model with a binomial response family.**
+**Caution: The normal-QQ plot is useless when the response family is not normal.
+This includes Gamma, Inverse Gaussian, etc, as well as count data (Poisson Regression) or binary (Logistic Regression or other model with a binomial response family.
+There was a mistake in the June PA Exam which said that the QQ-plot always applies.
+See https://www.reddit.com/r/actuary/comments/dvtb85/mistake_in_the_june_exam_pa/**

 The below is from an excellent post of Stack Exchange.